-The community center-like commons and gymnasium open up to the "main street" and entry "front porch."
+The community center-like commons and gymnasium open up to the "main street" and entry "front porch" creating a welcoming front door to the community.

 Adaptable Spaces

 Several design features allow the school to adapt from day to day or year to year, whether it is fluctuating student grade-level populations or changing curriculum requirements.